ECE 333 DIGITAL SYSTEMS

 • Design basic CMOS logic structures using transistors,

-• Calculate the AC and DC characteristics of CMOS and TTL logic families,
+• Calculate the AC and DC characteristics of CMOS logic families,

 • Describes mechanisms by which CMOS gates dissipate power,